akhilzekhar/akhilzekhar/README.md

 Deeply experienced in high-end, mission-critical live events — the kind where failure is not an option and the margin for error is zero.

-On the side, I code **modules, experiments, and tools** — mostly things the AV industry needs but nobody has built yet.
-Hardware cue interfaces, video integration triggers, show control utilities, and some web development.
+On the side, I code **modules, experiments, and tools** — hardware cue interfaces, video integration triggers, show control utilities, and some web development.
 Not a full-time developer, but if a problem shows up on the show floor, I'll write the solution myself.

 ---